 Students must retain professional liability insurance (coverage from a reputable company of \$1 million for each person and \$3 million for each occurrence) while engaged in practicum, internship, and any other field experiences requiring direct contact with clients (approximate cost is \$100.00 per academic year).
-Students must also pay a lab fee for use of the CEP Training and Research Clinic during CEP 572.
+Students must also pay a small lab fee for use of the CEP Training and Research Clinic during CEPY 5985.
 The lab fee must be paid and verified in order to pass the course.
-Please note that students may not enroll in Practicum or Internship courses until they have successfully completed the following courses: (CEP 524) Professional Issues in Mental Health Counseling and (CEP 517) Multicultural Counseling.
+Please note that students may not enroll in Practicum or Internship courses until they have successfully completed the following courses: (CEPY 5170) Professional Issues in Mental Health Counseling and (CEPY 5130) Multicultural Counseling.